yayayida/yayayida.github.io/index.md

 # About me
 I am a PhD candidate in the **Department of Applied Mathematics and Statistics** at **Johns Hopkins University**, starting in August 2024.
 My research is broadly motivated by the question of how to make reliable and robust decisions under uncertainty.
 I work on problems at the intersection of statistics, applied probability, and optimization.
-My recent interests focus on LLM Alignment and Diffusion Models.
+My recent interests focus on **LLM Alignment** and **Diffusion Models**.

 # Research